brandonzane/anime-plus/README.md

-This is the disney plus clone.
-I built it using React and styled components.
+This is an Anime site inspired by the disney plus website.
+I built it using React, Redux, Firebase and Styled components.